piwicode/bandoneon/README.md

 Serial.println("MHz");
 ```

-This returns 0.70 MHz in `-Ofast` and .61 MHz in `-OSmall`.
-The low performance
-does not make possible to drive the bus at 2.16 MHz.
+The results indicate a cycle frequency of 0.70 MHz when compiled with the
+`-Ofast` optimization and 0.61 MHz with `-Os` (optimize for size).
+These
+performance levels are insufficient for driving the bus at the desired speed of

-Controlling the the GPIO via the port is much faster.
+2.16 MHz.
+However, controlling the GPIO directly via the port registers
+demonstrates a much faster performance.

+Direct control of the GPIO via port registers significantly boosts performance.
+Consider this code snippet:

 ```c++
 // Get port and mask from pin number.